rjsf-team/react-jsonschema-form/packages/docs/docs/json-schema/single.md

 render(<Form schema={schema} validator={validator} />, document.getElementById('app'));
 ```

-In your JSON Schema, you may also specify `enumNames`, a non-standard field which RJSF can use to label an enumeration. **This behavior is deprecated and may be removed in a future major release of RJSF.**
+In your JSON Schema, you may also specify `enumNames`, a non-standard field which RJSF can use to label an enumeration. **This behavior is deprecated and will be removed in a future major release of RJSF.
+Use the "ui:enumNames" property in the uiSchema instead.**

 ```tsx
 import { RJSFSchema } from '@rjsf/utils';